-Applicability Fenestration with automatically controlled dynamic glazing

-Definition For dynamic glazing, this is the illuminance threshold above which the dynamic glazing is regulated between active (darkened) and inactive (clearest setting).
+Applicability Fenestration with automatically controlled dynamic glazing regulated between active (darkened) and inactive (clearest setting).
 With a single illuminance setpoint, the dynamic glazing will adjust between the clearest and darkest setting to allow the desired illuminance level.
 A flag may be used to indicate that this control is not used.

-Units lux

-Input Restrictions As designed

-Baseline Building Not applicable